Tullibigeal: Demographics

-In religion, Tullibigeal is predominantly Christian with the major religious denominations being Catholic (26.3%), Anglican (23.2%) and Uniting (22.4%).
-Only 6.4% of the population professed no religion, barely one third of the national average of 18.7%.
+In religion, Tullibigeal is predominantly Christian with the major religious denominations being Catholic (26.6%), Uniting (18.3%) and Anglican (15.2%).
+20.5% of the population said they had no religion, which was just over half of the national average of 38.4%.

 Economy

 The main industries are sheep and cattle farming and grain cropping, collectively employing 62% of the Tullibigeal workforce.
 Median income was A$409 per week, significantly below the national average of $466.

 Grain transport from Tullibigeal is provided via direct access to the rail line between Lake Cargelligo and Temora, with large grain silos located along the tracks near the town.

-Notable residents
+Notable people

 The town and surrounding district have produced several notable sportspeople including Barry Glasgow who played for Western Suburbs and North Sydney in the NSW Rugby League competition in the 1960s and 1970s.